 If the history reviewed in Lesson 30 isn’t quite sticking, check out this Institute handout I made of the general story, and think ABC.
 First we get Assyrians (who destroy the north), then Babylonians (who destroy the south roughly 150 years later), then Cyrus the Persian (who sends everyone back home to Israel with royal Persian funds to rebuild roughly 50 years after the Babylonian destruction/exile).

 Hosea has a way with language, making extensive use of wordplay and metaphor.
+[For more on this, see part 2 of my Sperry Symposium].
 While the latter comes through in translation, the former does not.
-Some of Hosea’s wordplay is with names, which always mean something in Hebrew.
+Some of Hosea’s wordplay is with names, which always carry meaning in Hebrew.
 Examples

 The proper name “Jezreel” sounds like “Israel”.
 This phonetic wordplay associates the sin at Jezreel with the judgment on Israel, stressing poetic justice.